 At this point, a landscape architect and building architect were brought in to explore various configurations at each recreation center facility where the growing clubs’ needs could be met.
 The ideas were shared with the committee, as well as with the affected clubs.
 Some changes were made based on feedback, revised drawings were created, and those ideas were presented to the Governing Board at its Dec.
 20 Regular meeting.

 At that time, the Board approved staff’s recommendation to approve future development of architectural plans for the next three phases of construction.
-This does not mean any construction is imminent, or even that any plans have been approved.
+This does not mean any construction is imminent.
 Rather, the approval to move forward allows staff to work with the architect to create more definitive drawings, from which cost estimates can be developed.
 Those numbers are required so estimates can be placed in the Fiscal Year 2019-20 Capital Budget, which is being prepared now.